TP — Multiprocessing & multithreading

 The parent process can either continue execution or wait for the child process to finish.
 If the parent process chooses to wait() for the child process to complete, it will receive the exit status of the program the child has executed.
 To do this, the child process uses the exit() system call.
 The integer parameter of exit() specifies the state of the terminating child process.
 If a program terminates without exit(), the system terminates with a default status of 0, this value indicating an error-free termination.

 When a child terminates, its address space is deallocated, leaving only its entry in the process table.
 The child becomes a zombie process.
 In other words, the child is dead, except for its entry in the process table to preserve its status for its parent.
-The parent must call wait() on its children, either periodically, or when it receives the SIGCHLD signal (cf. upcoming homework assignment), which indicates that a child process has terminated.
+The parent must call wait() on its children, either periodically, or when it is notified that a child process has terminated (see later in the course).
 In this case, the child's termination status can be transmitted and its entry in the process table completely deallocated.
 If the parent terminates before its child or without calling wait() on a zombie child, the child becomes orphan.
 The first process started by the system adopts any orphan process, i.e., a process whose parent has terminated before its child becomes a child of this first process, and call wait() for this process.
-Note that getpid() returns the process id of the current process and getppid() the process id of the current process' parent
+Note that getpid() returns the process id of the current process and getppid() the process id of the current process' parent.

 Programming processes in C